arepb/tuebor/index.md

 **How much money do I need to make per investment?**

-There is no minimum dollar amount to be make the Tuebor pledge, just that you commit to making at least one investment in a Michigan startup per year.
+There is no minimum dollar amount to be make the Tuebor pledge, just that you commit to making at least one investment in a State of Michigan-based startup per year.
 An individual making an investment of $1,000 is the 'same' as someone investing $1,000,000.

 **How do I make the pledge?**